Mass-capacity inequalities for conformally flat manifolds with boundary: Proof of Theorem

 \begin{proof}[Proof of Lemma \ref{imcf}] From \cite{huiskenilmanen} we have that, so long as the evolution remains smooth,

 where $A$ denotes the second fundamental form, and the second inequality follows from

 (Note that equality occurs in this last inequality if and only if each connected component of $\Sigma_t$ is a sphere.)
-It is easy to see that the inequalities extend through countably many jump times since the total mean curvature does not increase at the jump times. \end{proof}
+This concludes the proof in the case of smooth solutions. \end{proof}